Gigadad (GIGADAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gigadad Historical Price

-According to the latest data gathered on Gigadad live price page, the current price of Gigadad is 0USD.
-The circulating supply of Gigadad(GIGADAD) is 999.88M GIGADAD , giving it a market capitalization of $30.85K.
+According to the latest data gathered on Gigadad live price page, the current price of Gigadad is 0.00003024USD.
+The circulating supply of Gigadad(GIGADAD) is 999.88M GIGADAD , giving it a market capitalization of $30.23K.

 - 7 Days0.00%$ --$ 0.000157$ 0.000030